bcgov/ckanext-bcgov/scripts/README.txt

 1) Activate the virtual environment.

 2) To run a script simply use python script-filename.py

 For example, to create vocabularies run : python create_vocabs.py

+3) To import data run
+python data_import.py data_source_name
+Note: data_source_name is either odsi or discovery

+Note a: Only the following files in data folder are required by scripts.
+For a fresh data load remove all other files from this folder. keywords_replacement.csv org_suborg_sector_mapping_forEDC.csv edc-vocabs.json